matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

                 B->>B: 16.
 Wait for new device to come online end

-            Note over B: 17. check that device key from Homeserver vs received in 15 match B->>B: 18a.
+            Note over B: 17. check that device key from homeserver vs received in 15 match B->>B: 18a.
 Mark new device (AAABBBCCC) as verified locally

             alt Cross-signing active